AnjayGoel/anjaygoel.github.io/src/content/post/developer-guide-to-domains-and-dns.md

 4. The recursive resolver then asks the TLD server for the authoritative server for "google.co.in".
 5. The TLD server (`ns6.registry.in`) responds with the authoritative servers for "google.co.in".
 6. The recursive resolver then asks the authoritative server for the IP address of "google.co.in".
-7. The authoritative sever (`ns1.google.com`) is the final stop in the DNS hierarchy.
+7. The authoritative server (`ns1.google.com`) is the final stop in the DNS hierarchy.
 It holds actual DNS records for the domain.
 It responds with the IP address of "google.co.in", `142.250.195.195` in this case.

 There are some other details in the output, like the type of the record (`NS`, `DS`, `RRSIG`), `TTL` (Time To Live)